bloodstonekeep/Doomed/README.md

 Simple demo of technology for assignment on University of Lower Silesia.

 ## Instruction
+* Head to [Releases](https://github.com/Ursanon/Doomed/releases) and download latest.
-Unzip release or build from source.
+* Or build from source.

 ## How to play?
 ```